Guido Pella

 Guido Pella (/es/; born 17 May 1990) is an Argentine former professional tennis player.
-In August 2019, Pella reached his career best world No. 20 in singles.
-In July 2019, he peaked at No. 55 in doubles.
+He has a career-high ATP singles ranking of world No. 20 achieved on 19 August 2019 and a best doubles ranking of No. 55 achieved on 1 July 2019.

 Personal life

 His father, Carlos, taught him the game at the age of five.
 His sister, Catalina, is also a tennis player who competes mainly in ITF tournaments.
 He is engaged to marry the model and entrepreneur Stephanie Demner.

 In February 2020, Pella announced via his Instagram account that he would be out indefinitely after being diagnosed with Morton's neuroma.

 Career

 Junior career

 As a junior Pella posted a 19–5 record in singles and reached as high as No. 42 in the combined world rankings in 2008.
 Entering as a qualifier, he reached the semifinals of the French Open boys' singles in 2008, upsetting first-seeded Bernard Tomic in the quarterfinals (and losing to Jerzy Janowicz).